acrophobeee/SYSC-3110-project/README.md

 1. Afterward the controller updates the model with the new plant on the `Game`'s grid.
 1. The controller is now able to tell the view to rerender with the new game grid.

+## UML and SEQ diagram change

+added the save state class and the test of save state and game view controll to the uml diagram. added the save state to the SEQ diagram.

+## Issues

+(May not be an Issues)The level of the game will increase while killing a zombie, and stay at the highest level, and the zombie will increase unlimited.

 ## Milestone 3

 ### User-visible change